 Notes on Ingredients

 Although this recipe uses strawberries, you can use this as a starting point for almost any fruit gelato.
 Because the sweetness of the fruit may vary, the quantities of the attached recipe should be considered as a guide as detailed below.
 Increase or decrease the simple syrup and/or sugar as needed.
-You can determine by tasting your unfrozen mixture to determine if you got the sweetness right.
+Taste your unfrozen mixture to determine if you got the sweetness right.
 The gelato frozen will not taste as sweet as unfrozen.
 Therefore, the unfrozen mixture should taste a bit too sweet.

 Notes on Technique